 Maren is a problem solver.
 She has a passion for real estate and getting clients of all kinds “unstuck.”
 While Maren is a fighter, and veteran, she firmly believes that life is too short to spend too much time fighting.
 She would rather help her clients solve problems, resolve disputes, and move on to the next project.

-As an Economic Development Attorney, Maren’s practice resides at the intersection of business and government.
-She advises developers on commercial, industrial, and multi-family residential development projects.
-She prepares and negotiates land use applications, development agreements, inter-governmental and public/private partnership agreements.
-Adept both in and out of the courtroom, Maren represents clients in financing and real estate transactions and at land use hearings and appeals.
+Maren’s routinely advises commercial property owners on purchase and sale agreements and leases.
+She assists developers with commercial, industrial, and multi-family residential development projects and routinely speaks on the requirements of the Washington Uniform Common Interest Ownership Act (WUCIOA).
+With a unique background working both in and out of government, Maren can speak both languages.
+She is adept at preparing and negotiating permits, land use applications, development agreements, inter-governmental and public/private partnership agreements.
+Proficient in and out of the courtroom, Maren represents clients in financing and real estate transactions; in public records act negotiations and petitions for injunctive relief; and at land use hearings and appeals.

-Maren’s experience in public policy, government relations, commercial litigation, and administrative law combines uniquely to help clients think strategically and engage government early.
-Maren assists advancing and entrepreneurial businesses with strategic planning, compliance, and regulatory and legislative challenges.
-She is a creative thinker and problem solver, who helps businesses and government establish the conditions to responsibly grow and improve the economic and social health of our community.
+Maren’s experience in public policy, government relations, commercial litigation, and administrative law combines uniquely to help clients think strategically and engage government in regulatory, legislative, and judicial fora.
+She is a creative thinker and problem solver, devoted to the responsible growth and improvement of our community.

 Prior to joining HLG, Maren was an Air Force Reserve Judge Advocate General (JAG).
 She practiced law at Alston Hunt Floyd & Ing (now Dentons) in Honolulu, and Skadden, Arps, Slate, Meagher & Flom, in Los Angeles.